jrdnbwmn/query/_posts/2018-4-18-arif-tukiman-from-runcloud.md

 ---
-title:  "Arif Tukiman on niches, international audiences, and customers vs competitors"
+title:  "Arif Tukiman from RunCloud"
 tags: [ niches, customers, competition, query ]
 ---

 [Arif Tukiman](https://twitter.com/arifcooll) is CEO of Cool Code and back in January 2017, their team released [RunCloud](https://runcloud.io/), which is a cloud server panel.
 It helps you set up, configure, manage, and monitor your VPSes on cloud hosting providers, and is specifically for PHP applications.
 Arif lives in Johor Bahru, Malaysia.

-### Why did you decide to drill down on a really specific niche for RunCloud and what have been the benefits of doing that?
+## Why did you decide to drill down on a really specific niche for RunCloud and what have been the benefits of doing that?

 We built RunCloud to help our own web developers and the issues they faced during development, deployment, and maintenance.
 Based on their response, we saw the potential to productize the software — we just knew it could help other developers dealing with the same problems.